 There’s nothing I love more than finding old pieces and re-purposing them for my home.
 I also have an equal love for my Cricut, so I’m going to incorporate both of these for today’s project.
 I found a listing on the Facebook Marketplace for old windows.
 The seller was selling them for $5 a piece, so of course I had to go and buy some.
 I ended up leaving with a few and knew I wanted to use them as decor somehow in my home.
 I used two for decor in my home.
-Today, I’m going to show you how to make the first one and you’ll have to stay tuned for the second!
+Today, I’m going to show you how to make the first one and you’ll have to stay tuned for the second! (*edit: the second one is live!
+Click here to check it out).
 And the best part?
 It’s super inexpensive and SUPER quick to make!
 You’re going to laugh when you see how simple this is.

 - Old window

 - Cricut Weeder

 - Cricut XL Scraper